lubo08/adverity-example/README.md

 ###### Two basic component used in development
 1. App gateway, `app-gateway` this is Spring boot application running as backend and Angular app as frontend.
 2. app microservise `app-microservice-loader` just for purpose of automatically download and process files.
-###### Maintanance component used for microservice network organization.
+###### Maintenance component used for microservice network organization.
-3. Elastick - user to store analitics data to show on application presentation layer.
+3. Elastic - user to store analytics data to show on application presentation layer.
 4. Eureka and configurations server with jhipster registry app - The JHipster Registry is a runtime application on which all applications registers and get their configuration from.
 It also provides runtime monitoring dashboards.
 5. Monitoring & alerting console, based on the ELK stack
-6. Zuul load balance on app gatway
+6. Zuul load balance on app gateway

 ### 1. Import file and process
 Import file is done with Spring integration.